What Does the Georgia Law Say About Felony DUI?

 - Homicide or serious injury by interference with traffic control device

 Any of these underlying charges requires a professional assessment of the strength of the prosecutor’s case, looking at the stop and arrest procedures, and analyzing the toxicology and police reports.
 A felony DUI conviction carries mandatory prison time and substantial fines along with a permanent place on your criminal and driving records.
-That’s why you need to retain a skilled and competent felony DUI defense lawyer to represent you as early in the proceedings as possible.
+That’s why you need to retain a skilled and competent Georgia felony DUI lawyer to represent you as early in the proceedings as possible.

 Let’s examine each of the possible felony DUI–related charges.